 Ambition for Ageing is a £10.2 million Greater Manchester (GM) level programme aimed at creating more age-friendly places and empowering people to live fulfilling lives as they age.
 It is funded by the National Lottery Community Fund’s Ageing Better programme, which aims to reduce social isolation of older people.

-Much of the work of the programme has been focused on work in 25 neighbourhoods across GM but recently has launched projects delivering work across Greater Manchester tackling thematic issues, such as the development of social eating activities.
+The delivery phase of the programme focused on work in 25 neighbourhoods across GM alongside larger, scaled projects delivering work across Greater Manchester tackling thematic issues, such as the development of social eating activities.

-Led by GMCVO, 46 partner organisations have been working so far to support hundreds of community groups and over 13,000 citizens to actively design and deliver local projects which change the places we live and age in.
+Led by GMCVO, 46 partner organisations worked to support hundreds of community groups and over 21,000 citizens to actively design and deliver local projects which change the places we live and age in.

 Ambition for Ageing is a Greater Manchester level programme aimed at creating more age-friendly places and empowering people to live fulfilling lives as they age